amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(1) - In-place sorting

 ### Approach
+Bubble Sort is a simple comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+The algorithm gets its name because smaller elements "bubble" to the top of the list (beginning) while larger elements sink to the bottom (end).
+It solves the sorting problem by making multiple passes through the array, gradually moving larger elements towards the end with each pass.

+**Detailed Step-by-Step Approach:**
-1. Start from the beginning of the array.
+1. Start from the beginning of the array (index 0).
-2. Compare each pair of adjacent elements.
+2. Compare the current element with the next adjacent element.
-3. If the current element is greater than the next, swap them.
+3. If the current element is greater than the next element, swap them.
+4. Move to the next pair of adjacent elements and repeat the comparison and swap if needed.
-4. Continue this process for each element in the array.
+5. Continue this process until you reach the end of the unsorted portion of the array.
-5. After each pass, the largest element bubbles to the end.
+6. After each complete pass, the largest unsorted element will have "bubbled" to its correct position at the end.
-6. Repeat the process for n-1 passes, where n is the array length.
+7. Repeat the entire process for n-1 passes, where n is the array length, reducing the range of comparison by one each time.
-7. Optimization: If no swaps occur in a pass, the array is sorted.
+8. **Optimization**: Track if any swaps occurred during a pass.
+If no swaps happened, the array is already sorted and we can terminate early.

 ### JavaScript Implementation
 ```javascript